 Helpful evidence in these cases includes eyewitness accounts, surveillance video, and medical records of the injuries inflicted.

-First-degree attempted murder means the defendant acted willfully, deliberately, and with premeditation.
-A 1st-degree attempt murder conviction carries a sentence of:
+Attempted first-degree murder means the defendant acted willfully, deliberately, and with premeditation.
+An attempted 1st-degree murder conviction carries a sentence of:

 - Life imprisonment in California State Prison, and